The DiseasyActivity module is responsible for handling the societal activity.

 (in)active.

-The scenario contains information on when different activity_units are opened and closed
+The scenario contains information on when different activity_units are opened and closed.

 See vignette("diseasy-activity") for examples of use.